MatthieuBruh/h5_UryybGreb/readme.md

     $ mkdir message
     $ cd message

 Firstly, I had to generate a key pair for Alice.
-To generate a key with gpg, I used the command:
+To generate a key with GPG, I used the command:

     $ gpg --gen-key
     # GPG asked me three information: